 - Alpha Bot is a little different than the other games out there for older kids.
 You have to move letters around on a giant grid after hearing the audio of the word.

 - Spin and Spell is an animated game for students ages 4-8 that has pictures that the player can select to try to spell.

 - Swiper’s Spelling Book Game a straightforward game for preschoolers that shows a three-letter word, then Swiper takes the letters, and the child has to select the letters from a list to spell the word.

 - EduPlace has simple spelling and vocabulary games that you can select based on grade level.

 - PBS Kids has some good spelling games for younger kids based on Super Why, Clifford the Big Red Dog, etc.

 Spelling Curriculum to do at Home

-If you are looking for an intensive spelling program to work on at home, there are a number of programs that have a full curriculum that are used by homeschoolers that might be helpful to parents of non-homeschoolers who are struggling with spelling.
+If you are looking for an intensive spelling program to work on at home, several programs have a full curriculum that is used by homeschoolers that might be helpful to parents of non-homeschoolers who are struggling with spelling.
 Some of the more popular ones are:

 - All About Spelling

 - Teach America to Read and Spell (TATRAS)